roman-milk/roman-milk.github.io/student-teacher.md

+===

- ****** Student Teacher Ch.
-04 ****** byStoryTeller07© Jenny opened the door and pulled Jessie up off the cardboard the teacher had been laying on.
+Jenny opened the door and pulled Jessie up off the cardboard the teacher had been laying on.
 Nothing was said.
 Paula took her hand and guided her out of the school to the car park.
 Almost all the cars had driven off home but Jessie didn't notice as she hid her face in long hair.

  Paula drove as before with Ben in the front seat looking back keeping an eye on Jessie.